pixie-io/blog.px.dev/content/blog/hybrid-architecture/hybrid-architecture.md

 date: 2020-10-15T06:00:00.000+00:00
 featured_image: hero-image.png
 categories: ['Pixie Team Blogs']
-author: 'Michelle Nguyen'
+authors: ['Michelle Nguyen']
-email: 'michelle@pixielabs.ai'
+emails: ['michelle@pixielabs.ai']
 featured: true
 ---

 At Pixie, we are working on a Kubernetes native monitoring system which stores and processes the resulting data entirely within a user’s cluster.
 This is the first in a series of posts discussing techniques and best practices for effectively building Kubernetes native applications.
 In this post, we explore the trade-offs between using an air-gapped deployment that lives completely within a cluster and a system which splits the control and data planes between the cloud and cluster, respectively.

 # Introduction